ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/unity_packages/_index.md

 prerequisites:
     - Familiarity with Unity and the Unity Profiler
-    - Familiarity with Arm Mobile Studio toolsa
+    - Familiarity with Arm Mobile Studio tools

 author_primary: Julie Gaskin